F5CodeGuru/asm342/_build/html/_sources/module1/lab2/lab2.rst.txt

-Lab 1.2: Blocking Mode Override
+Lab 1.1: Ansible Tower Policy Creation
 ----------------------------------------

-Task 1 - Explore the API using the TMOS Web Interface
+Task 1 - Using Ansible Tower to create a ASM Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~